-PROVIDENCE, RI — Rejecting state officials’ efforts to block abused and neglected children’s access to federal court, U.S. District Judge Mary M. Lisi today denied a motion (PDF) to dismiss the federal class action filed by the national advocacy group Children’s Rights seeking broad reform of Rhode Island’s child welfare system on behalf of approximately 2,000 children in foster care.
+PROVIDENCE, RI — Rejecting state officials’ efforts to block abused and neglected children’s access to federal court, U.S. District Judge Mary M. Lisi today (PDF) to dismiss the federal class action filed by the national advocacy group Children’s Rights seeking broad reform of Rhode Island’s child welfare system on behalf of approximately 2,000 children in foster care.

 “This decision is a victory for the thousands of vulnerable children in Rhode Island that have been long ignored by state officials,” said Marcia Robinson Lowry, executive director of Children’s Rights.
 “Now that the court has rejected the state’s efforts to keep this case from being heard, we can move forward to prove that Rhode Island continues to place the children in foster care at great risk of harm every day and is in great need of court-ordered reform.”